-“It’s about showing up within like an open mind, but also being prepared that you might be challenged on certain things,” says Milburn.
-“And that’s okay too.”
+“It’s about showing up within like an open mind, but also being prepared that you might be challenged on certain things,” Milburn says.
+“And that’s OK too.”

 You may not always agree with their advice, but take time to digest it and consider their recommendations.
 They’re on your team.
 Which feels good, especially when you are going through a career transition or are looking for work.